krystianslowik/krystianslowik_com/README.md

 ## CI/CD Pipeline

 The project is configured with a GitHub Actions workflow that automatically builds and deploys the application to the production server upon any push to the `main` branch.
+The OpenAI API key is injected into the build process as an environment variable from GitHub Secrets.

 ## Contributing